King Henry II, also known as Henry Curtmantle, was the King of England from 1154 to 1189.

 King Henry II was born on 5 March 1133 and lived till 6 July 1189.
 He became the King of England in 1154 after the death of Stephen of Blois.
 Henry was considered an energetic and sometimes ruthless ruler.
 He was married to Eleanor of Aquitaine and together they had eight children.
 Henry II died on 6 July 1189.

-Henry became the Duke of Normandy at a young age of 17 and was involved in his mother’s efforts to claim the throne of England even before that.
+Henry became the Duke of Normandy at the young age of 17 and was involved in his mother’s efforts to claim the throne of England even before that.
 His position was secured during the initial few years of his reign when the rivals to the throne, his brothers and Stephen’s son William, died.
 Henry also led several battles on the continent and ruled more of France than any other previous ruler of England.

 Henry II ruled England from 1154 till his death in 1189.
-His period of rule was relatively stable compared with the reign of the previous rulers but nonetheless Henry had to face problems.
+His period of rule was relatively stable compared with the reign of the previous rulers but nonetheless, Henry had to face problems.
 For instance, he faced the Great Revolt of 1173 which was led by his own sons and supported by France, Scotland, and Flanders.
-Henry, however, managed to suppress the revolt within less than two years.
+Henry, however, managed to suppress the revolt within less than two years

-King Henry II abilities as a ruler have been praised by historians.
+King Henry II’s abilities as a ruler have been praised by historians.
 It is generally accepted that it was Henry II who laid the foundations of a genuine England monarchy and thus a unified Britain.
 Another important accomplishment of Henry II is that he laid the basis of English common law.